junxit/us-congress-bills-114/bill.md

     - **(G)** The extent to which there are opportunities to consolidate similar operations across multiple agencies or within agencies.
     - **(H)** The economic impact on existing communities in the vicinity of the civilian real property.
     - **(I)** The extent to which energy consumption is reduced.
+    - **(J)** The extent to which public access to agency services is maintained or enhanced.
-- **(c)** *Special rule for utilization rates* Standards developed by the Director of OMB pursuant to subsection (b) shall incorporate and apply clear standard utilization rates consistent throughout each category of space and with nongovernment space utilization rates.
+- **(c)** *Special rule for utilization rates* Standards developed by the Director of OMB pursuant to subsection (b) shall incorporate and apply clear standard utilization rates to the extent that such standard rates increase efficiency and provide performance data.
+The utilization rates shall be consistent throughout each applicable category of space and with nongovernment space utilization rates.
 To the extent the space utilization rate of a given agency exceeds the utilization rates to be applied under this subsection, the Director of OMB may recommend realignment, co-location, consolidation, or other type of action to improve space utilization.
 - **(d)** *Submission to Board*
   - **(1)** *In general* The Director of OMB shall submit the standards, criteria, and recommendations developed pursuant to subsection (b) to the Board with all supporting information, data, analyses, and documentation.
   - **(2)** *Publication* The standards, criteria, and recommendations developed pursuant to subsection (b) shall be published in the Federal Register and transmitted to the committees listed in section 5(c) and to the Comptroller General of the United States.
   - **(3)** *Access to information* The Board shall also have access to all information pertaining to the recommendations developed pursuant to subsection (b), including supporting information, data, analyses, and documentation submitted pursuant to subsection (a).
 Upon request, a Federal agency shall provide to the Board any additional information pertaining to the civilian real properties under the custody, control, or administrative jurisdiction of the Federal agency.
+The Board shall notify the committees listed in section 5(c) of any failure by an agency to comply with a request of the Board.

 ## § 12.
 Board duties

 - **(a)** *Identification of property reduction opportunities* The Board shall identify opportunities for the Government to reduce significantly its inventory of civilian real property and reduce costs to the Government.
 - **(b)** *Identification of high value assets*
   - **(1)** *Identification of certain properties* Not later than 180 days after Board members are appointed pursuant to section 4, the Board shall—
-    - **(A)** identify not fewer than 5 Federal civilian real properties that are not on the list of surplus or excess as of such date with a total fair market value of not less than $500,000,000 and not more than $750,000,000; and
+    - **(A)** identify not fewer than five Federal civilian real properties that are not on the list of surplus or excess as of such date with a total fair market value of not less than $500,000,000 and not more than $750,000,000; and
     - **(B)** transmit the list of the Federal civilian real properties to the Director of OMB and Congress as Board recommendations and subject to the approval process described in section 13.
   - **(2)** *Information and data* In order to meet the goal established under paragraph (1), each Federal agency shall provide, upon request, any and all information and data regarding its civilian real properties to the Board.
 The Board shall notify the committees listed in section 5(c) of any failure by an agency to comply with a request of the Board.
   - **(3)** *Factors* In identifying properties pursuant to paragraph (1), the Board shall consider the factors listed in section 11(b)(3).